colelawrence/decipad/apps/docs/docs/notebooks/telling-stories.md

 sidebar_position: 5
 ---

-# Notebooks 101
+# Telling Stories

-Decipad notebooks bring together thoughts, data and calculations.
+Decipad notebooks are not just for numbers, you can create plain text documents or incorporate data and narratives.
+Here are some of the tools you can use to build your story.

 ## Notebook Title